mukaruernest/SQL-StratascratchExercises/Highest Energy Consumption/README.md

 ## Approach

- Use UNION ALLs to combine all data in a list so that you don't lose any data
+- Used UNION ALLs to combine all data in a list so that I don't lose any data

-- Use the SUM() function to find the total energy consumption by date
+- Used the SUM() function to find the total energy consumption by date

-- Find the max total energy consumption independent of date
+- Found the max total energy consumption independent of date

-- Using the max total energy and the sum of energy by date, JOIN the two tables so that you get the date of the max total energy
+- Using the max total energy and the sum of energy by date, joined the two tables to get the date of the max total energy